GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/createviai.md

   └── node-setup.sh
 ```

-Yu can continue to the next step, deploy the VIAI Edge solution in the edge server.
+All the VIAI Edge assets are ready.
+You can continue to the next step, deploy the VIAI Edge solution in the edge server.

 </br>